 <head> <meta charset='utf-8'> </head>

 Modern software like WordPress and Drupal do this by default, but if you are coding from scratch, you need to put this into your HTML File.
+I include this in our HTML5 boilerplate page.
 Forcing UTF-8 encoding in your HTML file is often essential to properly render emojis.
 For example, the emoji for ‘kissing face with closed eyes’ ? may actually be rendered as ðŸ˜š or other gibberish without UTF-8 encoding.
 Having

 will force any browser to render your HTML code as UTF-8 encoding.
 This is good for at least 2 reasons:

-2. If you are writing text in a non-Western European language, like Chinese, and want to use HTML character escape for every character you want to use, it can both make it a nightmare and make the code essentially unreadable for the webmaster.
+If you are writing text in a non-Western European language, like Chinese, for example writing 你好 in Chinese meaning hello, and want to use HTML character escape for every character you want to use, it can both make it a nightmare and make the code essentially unreadable for the webmaster.

 Method #1.
 Insert The Emoji By Itself In The HTML Code